waresfaz/feasthero/docs/style-guide.md

 }
 ```

+#### Functions, properties, etc
+Just use your best judgement for which annotations you should use.
+For example, your not going to use the param (@param) annotation for instance variables.

 ### Inline docs conclusion
-Feel free to use more annotations if you feel they are necessary.
+Feel free to use more annotations if you feel they are necessary, this guide is just a recommendation.
 Remeber to only document your code if it is not self explanitory, try to make your code read like a book, the less documentation the better.
 In my opinion, if the tools provided above are used effectively, it will give readers enough insight into what the code block is doing, so if you can, try to limit yourself to those.